Gebel el-Silsila

-Gebel el-Silsila or Gebel Silsileh (جبل السلسلة, transliterated as Jabal al-Silsila or Gabal as-Silsila, meaning "Mountain of the Chain"; Egyptian: ẖny, also rendered as Khenyt, Kheny, or Khenu, meaning "The Place of Rowing") is 65 km north of Aswan in Upper Egypt, where the cliffs on both sides close to the narrowest point along the length of the entire Nile.
+Gebel el-Silsila or Gebel Silsileh (جبل السلسلة, transliterated as Jabal al-Silsila or Gabal as-Silsila, meaning "Mountain of the Chain"; Egyptian: ẖny, also rendered as Khenyt, Kheny, or Khenu, meaning "The Place of Rowing") is 65 km north of Aswan in Upper Egypt, with cliffs on both sides close to the narrowest point along the length of the entire Nile.
 The location is between Edfu in the north towards Lower Egypt and Kom Ombo in the south towards Upper Egypt.
-It was used as a major quarry site on both sides of the Nile from at least the 18th Dynasty to Greco-Roman times.
+It was a major sandstone quarry quarry site on both sides of the Nile from at least the 18th Dynasty to Greco-Roman times.
 Gebel el-Silsila is famous for its New Kingdom stelai and cenotaphs.

+Gebel el Silsila was one of the main sources of sandstone that was used in construction and decoration for some major temples and monuments during the Ancient Egyptians.

 Sandstone quarry

-During the 18th Dynasty the Egyptians switched from limestone to sandstone.
-At this time the quarries at Gebelein were not yielding as much limestone as before.
-Gebel el-Silsila became a source of sandstone.
-The use of this stone allowed for the use of larger architraves.